 Like the two other islands, you can go snorkeling, scuba diving, kitesurfing, try meditation, rent a bicycle… But out of the three islands, Gili Air offers the least beautiful beaches.
 In Gili Air, I met a lot of French people!
 And numerous hotels were under construction when I went there.

-Tips to visit the Gili islands
+How to get to the Gili islands

 - Wanna go to Indonesia?
 All Western countries can visit Indonesia without a visa for 30 days.

 - Do not go to Indonesia without a travel insurance!
 Here’s why buy travel insurance!